rodolfodpk/go-crablet/README.md

 - **Memory-efficient streaming**: Process events row-by-row for large event streams
 - **Flexible queries**: Tag-based, OR-combined queries for cross-entity boundaries
 - **PostgreSQL-backed**: Uses PostgreSQL for robust, concurrent event storage

-## Exploring the DCB Pattern in Go

-We're learning about the Dynamic Consistency Boundary (DCB) pattern by exploring how to:
-- Define projections ("decision models") that provide the data business rules need
-- Project all relevant state in a single query
-- Build a combined append condition for optimistic locking
-- Append new events only if all invariants still hold

 ## Documentation
 - [Overview](docs/overview.md): DCB pattern exploration, batch projection, and streaming